The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Acknowledgements

 \section{Acknowledgements}

-We would like to thank all the participants and the members of the different institutions \ifdefined\Anonymous for supporting the Anonymous project \else (Department of Education - DEF, the University of Teacher Education – HEP Vaud, the teams from the two universities - EPFL and Unil) for supporting the EduNum \fi project led by the minister of education of the \ifdefined\Anonymous Anonymous region \else Canton Vaud\fi.
-This work was supported by \ifdefined\Anonymous the Anonymous funding agencies (details removed for peer review) \else i) the NCCR Robotics, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 51NF40\_185543), ii) the Madrid Regional Government through the project e-Madrid-CM (P2018/TCS-4307) which is co-financed by the Structural Funds (FSE and FEDER)\fi.
+We would like to thank all the participants and the members of the different institutions (Department of Education - DEF, the University of Teacher Education – HEP Vaud, the teams from the two universities - EPFL and Unil) for supporting the EduNum project led by the minister of education of the Canton Vaud.
+This work was supported by i) the NCCR Robotics, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 51NF40\_185543), ii) the Madrid Regional Government through the project e-Madrid-CM (P2018/TCS-4307) which is co-financed by the Structural Funds (FSE and FEDER).

 \fi